saylordotorg/course_cs304/Unit11.md

+---
+layout: default
+title: "CS304: Compilers"
+course_description: "A detailed introduction to programming language translation, including the functions and general organization of compiler design and interpreters.
+Focuses on the study of syntax, semantics, ambiguities, procedures replication, iteration, and recursion in these languages."
+next: ../Unit12
+previous: ../Unit10
+---
 **Unit 11: Compiler Summary and Next Steps** <span id="11"></span> *This unit concludes our course study of compilers. * *We summarize the topics we have studied in the course and look ahead to further study to